skyshield-org/nsfw/README.md

 ## Features

-- **Block NSFW Content**: SkyShield filters out posts containing adult keywords and users known for NSFW content.
+- **Block NSFW Content**: SkyShield filters out users known for NSFW content.
 - **Community-Driven**: Join our community to expand the list and keep your feed safe.

 ---